arijitchakma79/CS430/extra_credit/README.md

 ## Output

-The program outputs PostScript code to stdout.
+The program outputs PostScript code to stdout (standard output).
 The output can be:
-- Displayed in the terminal
+- Displayed in the terminal/console
-- Redirected to a file for viewing in a PostScript viewer
+- Redirected to a file for viewing in a PostScript viewer (e.g., Ghostscript)
 - Sent directly to a PostScript printer

+The output is a valid PostScript file that can be rendered by any PostScript-compatible viewer or printer.